 Despite the state governments’ commitment to increase support for further development of plantation forestry, the decision to end native timber logging in Victoria and Western Australia from 2024 raised widespread industry concern.
 This includes its impact on future timber supply, regional businesses across the value chain, and on regional communities linked to forestry value chain operations.

-The industry has seen weakening harvest volumes and downstream demand across key markets, which can be observed through a gradual declining trend in the cumulative hours worked for occupations such as Forestry and Logging workers in the Labour Force Survey, from 469000 hrs in 2016 to 246000 in 2023.
+The industry has seen weakening harvest volumes and a gradual declining trend in the cumulative hours worked in occupations such as Forestry and Logging workers (from 469000 hrs in 2016 to 246000 in 2023, according to the Labour Force Survey).
+This may reflect the cessation of native timber harvesting and disruptions in downstream markets from the pandemic.

 Opportunities